Bhavin J. Shastri

-Bhavin J. Shastri (born 1981) is a Canadian academic, specializing in nanophotonics, photonic integrated circuits, and neuromorphic computing.
+Bhavin J. Shastri (born 1981) is a Kenyan-Canadian academic of Indian origin, specializing in nanophotonics, photonic integrated circuits, and neuromorphic computing.
 He holds the Canada Research Chair in neuromorphic photonic computing and is a faculty member in Physics, Engineering Physics & Astronomy at Queen's University at Kingston.

 Shastri is a Member of the College of the Royal Society of Canada and holds a cross-appointment in Electrical and Computer Engineering at Queen's University.
 He also serves as the co-director of NUCLEUS, a pan-Canadian photonic computing program funded by NSERC CREATE.

 Early life and education

 Bhavin J. Shastri was born in Nairobi, Kenya, in 1981.
 He attended McGill University, where he earned a B.Eng. with distinction in electrical engineering in 2005, followed by an M.Eng. in 2007, and a Ph.D. in 2012, all specializing in photonics.

 Career

 From 2014 to 2016, Shastri was a Banting Postdoctoral Fellow and from 2012 to 2014 he was an NSERC Postdoctoral Fellow at Princeton University, where he worked under the guidance of Paul Prucnal.
 He then served as an Associate Research Scholar at Princeton from May 2016 to June 2018 and continues to serve as a Visiting Research Collaborator since July 2018.

 In December 2020, Shastri became a faculty affiliate at the Vector Institute.

 In 2024, Shastri was appointed as the scientific co-director of the NUCLEUS CREATE Program under NSERC.
 He was also appointed to the Canada Research Chair in Neuromorphic Photonic Computing, in the same year.

 In September 2024, Shastri was inducted into the Royal Society of Canada.